 What is the most important cricket equipment to buy?

 The most important equipment to buy to play cricket would be:

-A fundamental Cricket set would cost you around $50, but the higher quality sets with more equipment in them will run you anywhere between $75-$100.
+A fundamental cricket set would cost you around $50, but the higher quality sets with more equipment will run you anywhere between $75 and $100.
 Of course, you could buy equipment individually.
 This price also does not take into consideration the play area, which is essential to cricket.

-You can purchase a set of Cricket balls for about $20 that will be of match quality, but there are likely cheaper sets for lower quality.
+You can purchase a set of cricket balls for about $20 that will be of match quality, but there are likely cheaper sets that offer a lower quality.

 A wicket and all of its parts will run you upwards of $50.
-That's pretty good value, considering that official Cricket bails used for league contests can cost upwards of $40,000 a match!
+That's pretty good value, considering that official cricket bails used for league contests can cost upwards of $40,000 a match due to their technology.